KomodoPlatform/NotaryNodes/season4/candidates/tonyl/README.md

 In this proposal, I'll not make any plans on ecosystem projects funding because good opportunities for funding are some non-deterministic thing as previous season shown me.
 My main motivation for NN running is performing of notarizations to keep the network secure with incentives receiving and spending :) (fair in my opinion) with following new NN bible rules for sure.

-If you individual or group of individuals with a fire burning in their eyes and idea to build project on Komodo tech: I can allocate a grant from NN earnings
+If you individual or group of individuals with a fire burning in their eyes and idea to build project on Komodo tech: I can allocate a grant from NN earnings.
-Note that with the current price this offer aimed at individuals mostly who need servers for playing, etc).
+Note that with the current price this offer aimed at individuals mostly who need servers for playing and etc.

 For consultation/discussion/advice on apps/projects creation on Komodo tech topic feel free to contact me in:
 ### KomodoPlatform Discord `TonyL#3577`
 ### Email: `alysakov at komodoplatform.com`